-For batteries without rubber molded terminals use the red and blue touch protection rings to avoid contact.
-The little clearance hast to face downwards.
+For GroE the little clearance has to face downwards.
 The red one is used for the positive terminal and the blue one for the negative terminal.
+For the neutral grey touch protection rings for grid | power v m this specification is irrelevant.

-Fig. 5-15: Touch protection ring
+Fig. 5-15: Exemplary touch protection ring for GroE (similar to grid | power v м)

-5.10.2 Type of connection cable
+5.11.2 Type of connection cable

-The battery system that you received is designed for a certain period (standby time) to produce a specified amount of power (kW) or current (A) at a particular voltage(U) for a certain period of time (standby time).
-You should be familiar with these parameters (U, kW, A).
-If this is not the case, please contact your local HOPPECKE representative.
+The battery system that you received is designed for a certain period (standby time) to produce a specified amount of power (kW) or current (A) at a particular voltage (U) for a certain period of time (standby time).
+You should be familiar with these parameters (U. kW.
+A).
+If this is not the case. please contact your local HOPPECKE representative.

-The battery system was designed so that the electrical energy is available at the battery terminals..
+The battery system was designed so that the electrical energy is available at the battery terminals.
 Limit voltage drop between the battery terminals and electrical loads to an absolute minimum.
-If the voltage drop is too large, the standby time of the battery system may be reduced.
+If the voltage drop is too large. the standby time of the battery system may be reduced.